adsgray/ScalaTest/README.md

 ## TODO/ToTry:

 1. ~~A Scala class that extends Android.Activity and go to it with an Intent~~
+2. MainActivity.scala
-2. Incorporating Scaloid? (set up sbt just to get the dependencies)
+3. Incorporating Scaloid? (set up sbt just to get the dependencies)
-3. A Scala class that implements blobengine Game interface and uses blobengine classes.
+4. A Scala class that implements blobengine Game interface and uses blobengine classes.